-If you’re in a hurry, I have shortcuts for goulash you can take that shorten the time without sacrificing the flavor.
+If you’re in a hurry, I have instant pot goulash that you can use to shorten the time without sacrificing the flavor.
+For another version, try my Hungarian goulash.
+This recipe is just as steeped in flavor as it is with old-world tradition.

 Besides the delicious, spiced-up burst of hearty flavor, my beef goulash recipe is the ultimate in stick-to-your-ribs goodness!